tusharsarkar3/tusharsarkar3/README.md

 <div align="center">

 You have finally discovered my Github profile. <br>
-Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+Please feel free to clone/fork projects, raise issues, and submit PRs if you think something could be better. <br>
 Ask me anything <a href="https://github.com/tusharsarkar3/tusharsarkar3/issues/new"><b>here</b></a><br>
 or <a href="mailto:tushar.sarkar@somaiya.edu"><b>email</b></a> me.